zyinghua/faceswap-diffusion/README.md

 Please use `train.py` to train our face swap model.
 An exemplar usage is at `/run_scripts/train_faceswap.sh`.

-We also provide two additional training pipelines for ControlNet-only and ControlNet + IP-Adapter training that we used throughout our experiments, corresponding files are at the `legacy` directory.
+We also provide two additional training pipelines for ControlNet-only and ControlNet + IP-Adapter training that we used throughout our experiments, corresponding files are in the `legacy` directory.

 ## Inference